mochoy/nerf-ammo-counter/README.md

 `byte modes[] = {isIRAmmoCounter, isChronograph, isVoltmeter, isSelectFire};`
 - All items in array are boolean values.
 - First item specifies if ammo counting will be detected through a switch or IR gate. `false` if switch, `true` if IR gate.
-Can't be both switch and IR gate. t- Second item specifies whether or not the chronograph feature will be implemented, third for voltmeter, and fourth for select-fire. e
+Can't be both switch and IR gate.
+- Second item specifies whether or not the chronograph feature will be implemented, third for voltmeter, and fourth for select-fire.

-CSetup IO Pins:
+Setup IO Pins:

 `byte pins[] = {ammoCountingInputPin, magazineInsertionDetectionPin, magazineSizeTogglePin, voltmeterPin, firingModeTogglePin, firingModeOutputPin};`
 - All items in array are integer values.